I start this article embracing the simple living philosophy – lying in a warm bed on a Saturday morning, a cup of hot tea by my side.

 Simple living vs minimalism

-Simple living and minimalism have much in common.
+Simple living, minimalism and indeed, intentional living, have much in common.

 However, whereas minimalism is more concerned with shedding material possessions, simple living is more of a lifestyle term which encompasses a broader philosophical landscape, including relationships, career, and spending.